How Much Is a Case Worth?

 In most situations, it is not possible or realistic for a lawyer to give an immediate assessment of how much a case might be worth.
 Depending on the case, a lawyer may have a general idea, but damages are unique to each case and often involve research and time to see how the case will develop.
 A true assessment of the value of a claim often happens months, sometimes years, after the incident.

-For example, the general purpose in filing a lawsuit in a personal injury or medical malpractice case is to place that person back in the position he or she would have been in but for the injuries.
+For example, the general purpose of filing a lawsuit in a personal injury or medical malpractice case is to place that person back in the position he or she would have been in but for the injuries.

 The following areas might be considered in valuing a personal injury or medical malpractice claim: